Stock Options Basics.

 - For ISO plans, the first taxable event occurs at the sale of shares.
 If sold immediately, the bargain element is treated as ordinary income (with the higher tax rates that come with it).

-- To achieve long-term capital gains rates you should make sure to hold for 12 months after being exercised and not sold within two years of the original stock grant date.
+- To achieve long-term capital gains rates you should make sure to hold for 12 months after being exercised.
+Also not sold within two years of the original stock grant date.

 At this point, you have every right to run screaming for the exits.
 But bear with me . . .